MarshalArijona/RCaGP/README.md

 ## Robust and Computation-aware Gaussian Process

-This is the robust and computation-aware Gaussian process (RCaGP) code applied for high-throughput BO.
+This is the robust and computation-aware Gaussian process (RCaGP) code ([arxiv link](https://arxiv.org/abs/2505.21133)) applied for high-throughput BO.
 The repository includes the code to run EULBO and DPP-BO methods using RCaGP as well as the baseline methods.
 The codes are forked from the official implementation of EULBO by Maus, et al., 2024.

 ## Environment